-Derived Column Transformation in SSIS plays vital role in dealing with expressions in SQL Server Integration Services.
-The SSIS Expression Language has powerful built-in functions for string manipulation, data type conversions, mathematical functions, conditional expressions and handling Null values.
+Derived Column Transformation in SSIS plays a vital role in dealing with expressions in SQL Server Integration Services.
+The Expression Language has powerful built-in functions for string manipulation, data type conversions, mathematical functions, conditional expressions, and handling Null values.

-We can create the required expression using those built-in functions, Columns, Operators and variables.
-Derived Column Transformation provides an option to choose whether you want to create new columns or replace existing columns with values calculated from expressions.
+Using SSIS derived column transformation, we can create the required expression using those built-in functions, Columns, Operators, and variables.
+The SSIS Derived Column Transformation also provides an option to choose whether you want to create new columns or replace existing ones with values calculated from expressions.

-STEP 1: Drag and drop the data flow task from the toolbox to control flow and rename it as Derived Column Transformation.
+Drag and drop the data flow task from the SSIS toolbox to control flow and rename it as Derived Column Transformation.

-STEP 2: Drag and drop OLE DB Source, Derived Column Transformation and ADO.NET Destination from toolbox to data flow region
+Drag and drop OLE DB Source, ADO.NET Destination, and Derived Column Transformation in SSIS toolbox to data flow region.

-STEP 3: Double click on OLE DB source in the data flow region will open the connection manager settings and provides space to write our SQL statement.
+Double click on the OLE DB source in the data flow region will open the connection manager settings and provide space to write our statement.

-SQL Command We used in the above screenshot is:
+The SQL Command we used in the above screenshot is:

-Click ok and drag the blue arrow from OLE DB Source to Derived Column Transformation.
-This will allow the transformation to use the source data.
+Click ok and drag the blue arrow from OLE DB Source to Derived Column Transformation in SSIS.
+It allows the transformation to use the source data.

-STEP 5: Double click or right click on the Derived Column Transformation to edit
+Double click or right-click on the derived column transformation to edit

 - Derived Column Name: Provide any unique name.
-Same like Alias column in T-SQL
+Same as the Alias column in T-SQL.

-- Derived Column: It Provides 2 options.
-Whether you want to add this as new column or you want to replace any existing column with this one
+- Derived Column: This derived column provides two options.
+Whether you want to add this as a new one or you wish to replace any existing column with this one

-- Expression: In this place we will write custom expression by combining the built-in SSIS function, variables and Columns.
+- Expression: In this place, we will write a custom expression by combining the built-in function, variables, and Columns.

-- Precision: When we are adding any new column then Derived Column Transformation automatically sets the precision for numeric data based on the data type.
+- Precision: When we add any new field, Derived Column Transformation in SSIS automatically sets the precision for numeric data based on the data type.
 The value of this is read-only.

-- Scale: When we are adding any new column then Derived Column Transformation automatically sets the scale for numeric data based on the data type.
+- Scale: When we add any new field, Derived Column Transformation automatically sets the scale for numeric data based on the data type.
 The value of this is read-only.

-- Code Page: When we are adding any new column then Derived Column Transformation automatically sets code page for the DT_STR data type.
+- Code Page: When adding a new column, it automatically sets the code page for the DT_STR data type.

 - Configure error output: Specify how to handle errors.